milicagaljak/TelcoCustomerChurn/README.md

 ## About project

 This project represents an example of the "*Telco Customer Churn Prediction System*" that predicts whether the customer churned or not.
-Also, it has been used an *InterpretML* library to show relations between atributes and their importance for the target value
+Also, it has been used an *InterpretML* library to show relations between atributes and their importance for the target value.

 ## :mortar_board: Autor
 - [Milica Galjak, 1071/2020](https://github.com/milicagaljak)